paulad8/ColourVerse/README.md

 #### COLOUR PALETTE
-Consistent across all devices, to complement and not compete with the artworks on display, I have chosen a background with a gradient of soft muted hues of lavender and pink.
+Consistent across all devices, to complement and not compete with the artworks on display, I have chosen a background with a gradient of soft, muted hues of lavender and pink.
 Components complement in purple with a similar subtle range of interaction states.

 #### TYPOGRAPHY